 - Insurance supplement negotiation

 No upfront fees, ever.
-We work on contingency — our payment comes from the settlement we secure for you.
+We work on contingency.

 How Copper State Adjusting Helps Tucson Residents

 We know that Tucson is a drive from our Mesa headquarters, but we serve Southern Arizona because Tucson homeowners deserve the same level of advocacy that East Valley residents get.
-We schedule inspections efficiently, conduct thorough on-site documentation, and handle all communication with your insurance company remotely and in person as needed.
+We schedule inspections efficiently, conduct thorough on-site documentation, and handle all communication with your insurance company.

 Frequently Asked Questions